 Not long after the birth of America, a special horse, the Tennessee Walking Horse, was created in the rural South.
-Carrying the blood of the Narragansett and Canadian Pacer, along with the genes of the Standardbred, Thoroughbred, Morgan and American Saddlebred, this new horse had the strength and endurance to carry a rider through miles of farmland, all while moving at a smooth gait easily sustainable for hours.
+Carrying the blood of the Narragansett and Canadian Pacer, along with the genes of the Standardbred, Thoroughbred, Morgan Horse and American Saddlebred, this new horse had the strength and endurance to carry a rider through miles of farmland, all while moving at a smooth gait easily sustainable for hours.

 In 1935, the Tennessee Walking Horse Breeders’ and Exhibitors’ Association (TWHBEA) was formed to help record bloodlines and promote the breed as a pleasure riding and show horse.
 In 1954, the breed was recognized by the United States Department of Agriculture, and the TWHBEA as the official breed registry.
 Studbooks were closed in 1957, requiring all registered foals thereafter to parentage qualify.

 Tennessee Walkers are born able to perform their special gaits: The flat-footed walk, the running walk and the canter are the breed’s three natural styles.

 The flat-footed walk is similar to the regular walk in that each hoof hits the ground separately.
 The flat-footed walk is also a lot faster than a regular walk, in large part because of its longer strides.
 While traveling at this ground-covering gait, the Tennessee Walker’s head bobs up and down in rhythm with its steps.

 The four-beat running walk is the breed’s most famous gait.
 As in the flat-footed walk, each hoof also hits the ground separately in a four-beat rhythm.
 This gait is faster than a trot and much smoother.
 Tennessee Walking Horses can travel anywhere from 10 to 20 miles per hour at the running walk.